Give Me The Night Chords | George Benson Guitar Lesson

 | Emaj7 | Eb11 |

-Before you throw the towel in here and think, I knew this wasn’t going to be easy, remember this: You don’t solo over these chords, you just hold them as the singer sings.
+Before you start thinking, I knew this wasn’t going to be easy, remember this: you don’t have to solo over the bridge chords—you just hold them while the singer takes the lead.